JamieMudle/home-train-board/README.md

 - Sorts by timeToStation, displays up to 4 entries at once, and scrolls.

+- Every Hour displays the legal notices required by tfl open use policy on a fresh page and then returns to the arrivals screen.
+If you need to add different legal notices you can replace the messages variable with a list of your choice of messages

 - Throttles API calls with fetch_interval = 30 seconds (tweakable).

 - Falls back to the last known arrivals list if a fetch fails.